arongida/chungus-battles-frontend/README.md

 ## Game description

-1. Draft Phase: Buy items, XP, select talents to make yourself stronger.
+Chungus Battles is a turn-based auto-battler where strategic decisions in the draft phase directly impact your performance in battle.

+🃏 Draft Phase

+In each turn, you'll have the chance to:

+    Buy items and gain XP

+    Equip items to your character

+    Select the best talent that suits your strategy

+    Lock your shop to preserve good options for the next round

+    Make tactical choices to prepare for upcoming battles

+Careful planning in this phase is key to outsmarting your opponents.

+⚔️ Battle Phase

-2. Battle Phase: Battle other players' characters who are at the same turn counter as you are.
-Battle is fully automatic.
+Face off against other players' characters who are at the same turn count as you.

-3. If you loose 3 battles you are out!
+    Battles are fully automatic

+    Watch your build come to life in combat

+🏆 Win Conditions

+    Lose 3 battles — you're eliminated

-4. If you win 10 battles you win!
+    Win 10 battles — you win the game

+    Endgame: the final phase becomes King of the Hill, where surviving players battle for dominance until one remains!